 What are the advantages of class D amplifiers?

-Class D offers advantages in terms of high efficiency, small size and low cost, allowing small, powerful amplifiers to be produced cheaply.
+Class D offers advantages in efficiency, size and cost, allowing a proliferation of small, powerful and cheap amplifiers.

 Pros & Cons

 High power and low cost are desirable amplifier traits and help explain the popularity of class D amplifiers in the low-cost, high-value sectors of the market.
-Class D delivers very high efficiency compared to class AB amplifiers, meaning more Watts per $.
-Class D also simplifies construction and allows the use of fewer and smaller parts, reducing build costs.
-This is great for those wanting smaller, cheaper amplifiers.
+Class D delivers very high efficiency compared to class AB amplifiers, meaning more Watts per $, less heat and smaller amplifiers.
+Class D also simplifies construction and allows fewer and smaller parts, reducing build costs.

 Conflicts of Interest